Sbrenz/Globlal-Warming-Dashboard/README.md

 # Global Warming Dashboard app

-In this project i built a dashboard that displays five charts to keep track of the increase of global temperature, carbon dioxide, nitrogen dioxide, methane and the decreas of the polar ice.
+In this project I built a dashboard that shows five graphs to track global temperature rise, carbon dioxide, nitrogen dioxide, methane and the decrease in polar ice.

-For the structure of the app i had use : React-router
+To structure the app i used : React-router

 Css Framework : Bootstrap

 For HTTP requests : Axios

 For the chart : Chart.js

+## Installation

+Use the package manager npm to install :

+react with the command :
+npm install react

+react-router-dom with the command : npm install react-router-dom

+react-bootstrap with the command : npm install react-bootstrap

+axios with the command :
+npm install axios

+chart.js with the command :
+npm install chart.js

 # Getting Started with Create React App